DeepanshiChauhan/Invitation-Card/README.md

 # Invitation-Card
-Choose themes for invitation cards and create it select the fonts and font color and make an invitation card
+Choose themes for invitation cards and create it while selecting the fonts and font color